Typetura/Typetura-Civic/README.md

 That’s it!
 Your headlines are now fluid.

-Alternatively, you can download [the latest release](https://github.com/typetura/Typetura-Civic/releases/latest) and link those files to your document.
+Alternatively, you can download [the latest release](https://github.com/typetura/Typetura-Civic/releases/latest) and use those files on your website.

 ## 🌈 Advantages of Typetura